Crothall Healthcare Blog

 “It is important to remember that a BMET must have a strong technical foundation of skills to begin with, so those chosen for the Imaging training program are not starting from scratch.
 This provides the advantage of a reduced learning curve to transition to an imaging engineer,” Chong said.

-How Allison Wolff Transitioned to an Imaging Engineer
+How Demetri Macris Transitioned to an Imaging Engineer

 How the Training Will Work